 It must be noted that bonded asbestos that is in a good condition is generally not considered a threat; however, if any work that will change its form, or its removal/disturbance is performed, then microscopic fibres are likely to be released.
 The same is true for life-cycle changes that alter the condition of the asbestos, making it loose and deteriorated.
 The situation becomes extremely critical when the people involved (whether directly or indirectly) do not use the necessary personal protective equipment (PPE) or lack the necessary knowledge to handle asbestos-containing materials.

-Know the Risk Areas
+Know the Risk Areas For Asbestos Exposure

 The most popular types of asbestos containing materials (ACMs) found on commercial, residential, and commercial properties are often linked to: